 “Nobody in the film is doing what they do for money,” Nichol says.
 “They are all doing it out of love.
 The whole project, top-to-bottom, was infused with that.”

 The movie had its origins in 2011, when Nichol read an article in The New York Times about an East Village artist whose favorite possession was an Underwood No. 5 typewriter.
 Intrigued, Nichol found the same model on eBay for $6 (plus $60 to ship the heavy machine).
 He thought the antique would look nice on a desk in his office.
-But the broken typewriter called out to him to fix it.
+But the broken typewriter called out for him to fix it.

-Director Doug Nichol
+Director Doug Nichol (Photos: American Buffalo Pictures)

 He Googled “typewriter shops” and found just one, California Typewriter in Berkeley, which was open for only a few hours a day, four days a week.
 He met the owner, Herbert L. Permillion, III; Herb’s daughters, Carmen and Candace, who also work in the shop; and master repairman Ken Alexander.
 The chance encounter led Nichol to make a three-minute short about the shop that later grew into the full-length documentary.